- RELATED RESOURCES

 Dardanelle Regional Intensive Outpatient Program offers assistance to adults who experience struggles with their mental health.
 The Intensive Outpatient program meets 2-3 times a week for group therapy on topics such as life skills, coping skills, grief, and more.
-Along with group therapy, patients receive medication management and visits from a psychiatrist once a month.
+Along with group therapy, patients may also participate in individual therapy and receive medication management and visits from a psychiatrist once a month.

 - Confusion